Southview, Calgary: Demographics

 Residents in this community had a median household income of $44,908 in 2000, and there were 23.7% low income residents living in the neighbourhood.
 As of 2000, 14.9% of the residents were immigrants.
 A proportion of 18.5% of the buildings were condominiums or apartments, and 33.9% of the housing was used for renting.

+Crime

+Southview has worse crime rates than its neighboring communities; however is not among the worst in the city for crime.

+Crime Data by Year

 Education

 The community is served by the Mountain View Elementary public school.